Social Emotional Learning Skills

 What is Social Emotional Learning?

-Social Emotional Learning (SEL) is the lifelong process of learning how to:
+Social Emotional Learning (Social and emotional learning (SEL) is an integral part of education and) is the lifelong process of learning how to:

 - develop a healthy identity